z2ong/Analysis-on-2022-League-Pro-Match-Data/README.md

 >H_0: Is the distribution of gamelength for LCK the same as the distribution of gamelength for LCS.
 >
 >H_A: Is there a significant difference between the mean gamelength for LCK and LCS.
+>
+>The test statistic I observed was the MAE, and my alpha = 0.05.

+When performing the hypothesis test, I obtained a p-value = 0.034.

 ## Framing a Prediction Problem